PlaidCloud/website/content/en/docs/tasks/administer-cluster/securing-a-cluster.md

 ### Encrypt secrets at rest

-In general, the etcd database will contain any information accessible via the Kubernetes API and may grant an attacker significant visibility into the state of your cluster.
+In general, the etcd database will contain any information accessible via the PlaidCloud API and may grant an attacker significant visibility into the state of your cluster.
 Always encrypt your backups using a well reviewed backup and encryption solution, and consider using full disk encryption where possible.

-Kubernetes supports [encryption at rest](/docs/tasks/administer-cluster/encrypt-data/), a feature introduced in 1.7, and beta since 1.13.
+PlaidCloud supports [encryption at rest](/docs/tasks/administer-cluster/encrypt-data/), a feature introduced in 1.7, and beta since 1.13.
 This will encrypt `Secret` resources in etcd, preventing parties that gain access to your etcd backups from viewing the content of those secrets.
 While this feature is currently beta, it offers an additional level of defense when backups